BRGM/ComPASS/docs/wells.rst

 Defining wells
 --------------

-The :func:`simulation.init <ComPASS.simulation.base.init>` has a keyword parameter that can be used to pass a list of well objects.
+The :func:`simulation.init <ComPASS.simulation.base.init>` function has a keyword parameter (*wells*) that can be used to pass a list of well objects.

 A well object is defined in two steps:
     1. its geometry